boschglobal/automotive-bus-schema/README.md

 ## Introduction
 This is a collection of schemas in the Google FlatBuffers IDL for describing automotive network communications within a virtualized simulation environment.

 Currently buffer representations of CAN, FlexRay, Ethernet and Encoded Signals at the level of a Communication Matrix definition are provided.

 ## Project structure
 ```
 L- docs        Documentation
 L- schemas     Schemas of the Standard
+L- docker      Supporting build environments

 ```